benjamin-colussi/cs488finalproject/README.md

 * sampling solid angle via spherical coordinates - do we have to deal with change of variables - or can we directly change spherical to cartesian / solid angle ???

 * does our camera orientation change how we should orient our normals?

+* should i be deciding randomly whether to reflect or diffusely reflect based on fresnel coeff?